 FOREX-Dollar rises as risk appetite tempered by rising COVID-19 cases in U.S.

-The dollar edged up on Friday and currency traders' risk appetite was boosted only slightly by better-than-expected jobs data in the United States, as surging coronavirus cases continued to taper market optimism.
+The dollar edged up on Friday but was set for its biggest weekly fall since the start of June, as a sentiment boost from better-than-expected jobs data in the United States was tempered by surging coronavirus cases.

-U.S. payrolls surged on Thursday but the reaction in currencies was limited.
-Even after two months of job recovery from May, the U.S. economy has regained just over a third of a historic plunge of 20.787 million jobs lost in April.
+The U.S. Labor Department said on Thursday that payrolls surged in June but the reaction in currencies was limited.
+Even after two months of job recovery from May, the U.S. economy has regained just over a third of an historic plunge of 20.787 million jobs lost in April.
 Broader market sentiment improved as Asian shares rallied to a four-month high overnight following a brisk pickup in Chinese service sector activity.

-Against a basket of currencies, the dollar rose less than 0.1%, to 97.289 at 0948 GMT.
-It is still on track for its biggest weekly fall since the first week of June.
+Against a basket of currencies, the dollar rose less than 0.1%, to 97.249 at 1353 GMT.
+Friday saw its biggest daily gains this week but it is still on track for its biggest weekly fall since the first week of June.
 "In a week characterized by dropping FX volatility, the dollar looks to be re-establishing a gentle bear-trend as equities keep showing complacency to grim contagion news," FX strategists at ING wrote in a note to clients.

-The Norwegian crown rose around 0.2% versus the dollar, at 9.552, on track for its best week since the first week of June.
-The euro was down slightly against the dollar, at 1.12295.
+The Norwegian crown rose around 0.5% versus the dollar, at 9.487, on track for its best week since the first week of June .
+The euro was little changed against the dollar, at 1.1237 .
 It gained against the safe-haven Swiss franc and fell versus the commodity-driven Norwegian crown.

 "We would expect global output to stabilize soon to well below pre-crisis levels.
 This is not a V," they added.
 U.S. states have delayed and in some cases reversed plans to let stores reopen and activities resume.